 There she was, entering the classroom.
-Her head barely clearing the doorway.
+Her head barely cleared the doorway.

 Over six feet tall with feet we called boats – as she flopped one after another beneath her desk.